 Switzerland has signed double taxation treaties with about 60 countries, most of these are western industrial countries.
 These treaties were borne to prevent problems associated with double taxation.
 By far, Switzerland has the lowest value-added tax rate in all of Europe.
 The regular value added tax (VAT) is 8%.
 However, goods and services associated with medical care and association are totally exempted.

 Essential, taxes in Switzerland are levied on 3 levels:

 - National (federal)

 Swiss holding companies have the leverage of full exemption on income tax on cantonal and communal level.
-A business/company is considered to pay taxes if it has been registered with the effective office in Switzerland.
+A business in Switzerland is considered to pay taxes if it has been registered with the effective office in Switzerland.
 The taxable period for the company is the company’s accounting year in Switzerland, which is a very progressive tax system.

-The Swiss labour market is celebrated for its unwavering and firm labour market.
+The Swiss labor market is celebrated for its unwavering and firm labor market.
 The number of workers in Switzerland is almost 4.5 billion.
-In other words, Switzerland benefits from an abundance of skilled labour force.
+In other words, Switzerland benefits from an abundance of skilled labor force.
 Thus, Switzerland ranks at the second highest position in terms of employment rate, at a whopping 79.6%.
-Moreover, according to the international labour organization (ILO), Switzerland has one of the lowest unemployment rates.
+Moreover, according to the international labor organization (ILO), Switzerland has one of the lowest unemployment rates.

 4. State-of-the-Art Infrastructure